MP Estate Planning UK

 Cost of Hiring a Tax Professional

-2. The number of beneficiaries and their locations.
+2. The number of beneficiaries and whether they’re resident in the UK, Greece, or elsewhere.

 Strategies for Minimising Inheritance Tax